cowprotocol/docs/docs/mevblocker/concepts/Order Flow Auction/how-it-works.md

 ![EigenPhi](/img/mevblocker/eigen_3.webp)

 The first transaction, A-0 to A-7, involved a user's trade, swapping ICE for STG.
 The second transaction, B-0 to B-3, was a back-run transaction executed by the searcher at a Uniswap V3 Pool involved in the first transaction.
-In this transaction, the searcher paid the builder 0.0198 ETH as a transaction fee, as shown in the ´Transaction Fee’ on [Etherscan's transaction overview](https://etherscan.io/tx/0xd2d1ef1cdaf4010ad2d00564145faa796ebceec33859fac210c39e01fe482b6a) page and the ‘State Difference’ of [Etherscan's transaction state page](https://etherscan.io/tx/0xd2d1ef1cdaf4010ad2d00564145faa796ebceec33859fac210c39e01fe482b6a#statechange).
-Of this amount, 0.0037 ETH was the burnt fee, and the remaining 0.016 ETH was the builder’s net reward, consistent with the ‘State Difference.’
+In this transaction, the searcher paid the builder 0.0198 ETH as a transaction fee, as shown in the ´Transaction Fee' on [Etherscan's transaction overview](https://etherscan.io/tx/0xd2d1ef1cdaf4010ad2d00564145faa796ebceec33859fac210c39e01fe482b6a) page and the 'State Difference' of [Etherscan's transaction state page](https://etherscan.io/tx/0xd2d1ef1cdaf4010ad2d00564145faa796ebceec33859fac210c39e01fe482b6a#statechange).
+Of this amount, 0.0037 ETH was the burnt fee, and the remaining 0.016 ETH was the builder's net reward, consistent with the 'State Difference.'

 ![EigenPhi](/img/mevblocker/eigen_4.webp)